silnrsi/pysilfont/docs/scripts.md

 psfsyncmeta CharisSIL-Regular.ufo
 ```

 This will sync the metadata in CharisSIL-Italic, CharisSIL-Bold and CharisSIL-BoldItalic against values in CharisSIL-Regular.
-In addition it will verify certain field in all fonts (including Regular) are valid and follow [FDBP](#linktobeset) best-pactice standards.
+In addition it will verify certain fields in all fonts (including Regular) are valid and follow [FDBP](https://silnrsi.github.io/FDBP/en-US/index.html) best-pactice standards.

 Example usages for a single font: